 Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TEP support team.
 Internet addicts need these people on call.
 I once had an issue connecting (and I’m sure my e-mails sounded as though I was dying because of it) but it was solved within a day or two with a couple of resets of the device.

 Being in random and obscure countries, I’ve been saved by the VPN access of this device too, which meant in Turkey I could access Youtube and Twitter when it was blocked on local connections for example.
 VPN in general also means better online security, especially in areas where local connections can be a little sketchy.

 Is There a Catch?

 The main thing I would highlight here is that the cost of €5 per day (for a daily allowance of 150mb) can be a hefty expense if you are on a long holiday.
-However, if you use wifi regularly, or need it for work like I do, then this is a cost effective option to long distance roaming charges – TEP claims to be cheaper than 95% of most carriers.
+However, if you use wifi regularly, or need it for work as I do, then this is a cost-effective option to long-distance roaming charges – TEP claims to be cheaper than 95% of most carriers.

 What Happens When Your Contract Ends?

 When you need to send back your device or switch it for a new contract in a different country, you can drop it off or pick it up at the airport or pop it straight in the post with supplied pre-paid envelope (or a pre-paid stamp can be sent to you to post from the country you are in if you are not going home).
 Or, if you inform TEP upfront that you are going to say, three countries, then you can work out your long-term pricing plan and let the wifi coverage roll.